Manpower trends in the Banking Sector in India

 Growth of Allied Industries:

 Allied to the Banking Industry, India’s financial services sector will enjoy generally strong growth during coming years, driven by rising personal incomes, corporate restructuring, financial sector liberalization and the growth of a more consumer-oriented, credit-oriented culture.
-This will lead to increasing demand for financial products, including consumer loans (especially for cars and homes).
 Large amount of savings are likely come to the capital markets through direct investments in equities or money flows through mutual funds as well as through insurance and pension products.
-Hence, there is a crying need for a large pool of New Age professionals with a good understanding of the functioning of equities, commodities and derivatives.